CEA - Internship

 *** Please Note: Deadline dates differ based on city and program, please check CEA's website for specific date of your program.***

 CEA is a University of Arizona affiliated third-party provider.
 Students who intend to study abroad on a CEA program should meet with their UA Study Abroad Coordinator at least once before completing the application process.
 CEA also has program advisors available to answer any CEA or program specific questions.
 Students applying to CEA programs must complete BOTH the CEA program specific application and the general UA Study Abroad application.
+The UA Study Abroad application deadline will match the deadline for your specific CEA program application.

 CEA internships allow you the possibility to earn credit while offering a concurrent cross-cultural leadership seminar.
 Through dedicated assessment and reflection, you’ll maximize your experience by learning to clearly articulate skills and knowledge gained, an ability that’s essential when applying for jobs or speaking about your international experience to a potential employer.